meedan/bridge-reader/README.md

 ### Using the system

-You can embed a worksheet as a milestone by calling `http://yourhostname/medias/embed/<worksheet title>`.
+You can render a worksheet as a milestone by calling `http://yourhostname/medias/embed/<worksheet title>`.
+You can embed a worksheet by adding a script tag like `<script src="http://yourhostname/medias/embed/<worksheet title>.js"></script>` to your HTML page.

 ### Developing the Sass theme